Select a language

 The open source way is so effective because it can attract tremendous technical talent.
 Much of the innovation in technology is taking place in the open source community, and people all over the world end up using open source software.
 Behind many popular websites and applications you can find projects like Linux, Kubernetes, and Git, and people access the internet with open source browsers like Firefox and Chromium.

-Red Hat Enterprise Linux is an open source OS, and the world’s leading enterprise Linux platform.
-It’s the foundation for scaling apps across bare-metal, virtual, container, and all types of cloud environments.
+Red Hat Enterprise Linux is an open source OS used to scale apps across bare-metal, virtual, container, and cloud environments.